 Partnerships help advance the field of financial education by sharing expertise and promoting promising practices.
 The Initiative engages with various stakeholders to check our assumptions, elevate our thinking, and learn from others.

-We partner with researchers and practitioners to acknowledge and incorporate the perspectives offered on financial education topics and other information
+We partner with researchers and practitioners to acknowledge and incorporate the different perspectives offered on financial education topics and other information.

-We collaborate with teachers, administrators, and district leaders, to increase to teach financial education effectively and we listen to their feedback to determine their needs as the educators doing this important work.
+We collaborate with teachers, administrators, and district leaders to increase their capacity to teach financial education effectively while listening to their feedback to determine their needs.

 We connect with state education departments, state treasurers, and state and local leaders to advocate for financial education and provide broad level supports.